rebelsky/csc151/outlines/overviews/exam3.md

-* Some questions about the course.
 * About the final.
 * Short discussion of exam 3.
-* Final thoughts.
+* Some questions about the course.